-- 1Optimize Images Automatically
+Optimize Images Automatically

-- 2Optimize Images in Bulk
+Optimize Images in Bulk

-What if your blog has already hundreds of images installed?
+What if your blog already has hundreds of images installed?
 How would you optimize them without removing existing images?

-- 3Optimize Images upload via FTP
+Optimize Images upload via FTP

-If you’re a web developer and using FTP to upload files to your WordPress blog, there’s nothing to worry about optimizing images because ShortPixel does it for you no matter how you upload images to WordPress.
+If you’re a web developer and using FTP to upload files to your WordPress blog, there’s nothing to worry about optimizing images because ShortPixel does it for you, no matter how you upload images to WordPress.

 How to use ShortPixel Online Compression Tool?

 If you need only one reason why you should use ShortPixel above any other online image optimization tool, be it how much size of each object it allows uploading.
-If you’re a photographer or a photoblogger, your images may be 10MB, 20MB or even 30+ MB in file size.
+If you’re a photographer or a photoblogger, your images may be 10MB, 20MB, or even 30+ MB in file size.

 ShortPixel allows you to select the compression level while uploading images.
 Basically, there are three levels – Lossy, Glossy, and Lossless.

 However, you couldn’t select a pre-file size or an output file dimension with ShortPixel.
 These compression levels give you the control to optimize images accordingly.
-Check below compression level graph to understand the uses of each part.
+Check below the compression level graph to understand the uses of each part.